 Local groups to advocate for the rights of people with disabilities were established, and the independent living movement, which challenged the notion that people with disabilities needed to be institutionalized, fought for and provided services for people with disabilities to live in the community.
 (Source: aapd.com/ada30)

-This year marks a significant milestone for disability advocates and organizations working to advance the goals of the ADA: equal opportunity, economic power, independent living and full participation for all.
+The year 2020 marked a significant milestone for disability advocates and organizations working to advance the goals of the ADA: equal opportunity, economic power, independent living and full participation for all.
 However, there is still work to be done:

 - 1 in 5 Americans has a disability, but the community continues to be widely underrepresented in most facets of society.